Towards a Non-Binary View of IPv6 Adoption: Conclusion

 \section{Conclusion}

 This paper advocates for a more nuanced, non-binary view of IPv6: not just whether IPv6 is supported, but how much it is actually used in practice.
-We apply this non-binary perspective through measurements at three levels of the ecosystem: users, services, and cloud providers.
+We apply this non-binary perspective through measurements at three levels of the ecosystem: users, services, and cloud providers, and show that binary metrics (such as ``IPv6 supported or not'') often miss key aspects of real-world IPv6 usage.

 Our measurements show that even in dual-stack environments, IPv6 usage varies significantly with human activity, and many commonly accessed services remain IPv4-only.
 At the service level, while over 40\% top websites now support IPv6 at the root, full IPv6 coverage across all embedded resources is rare.
 Among cloud platforms, we find that tenant adoption is strongly influenced by the ease of enabling IPv6---platforms with IPv6-on-by-default policies see much higher uptake.

+Based on our findings that highlight the limitations of binary adoption metrics, we call on the measurement community to assess IPv6 progress based on actual usage and resource-level coverage.
 Moving toward full IPv6 adoption will require not just support, but seamless, default-on deployment from major applications, enterprises, third-party resources, and cloud providers.

 \begin{acks}